 The top panel of the DV summary is shown in Figure 3.
-This figure shows the detrended Kepler long-cadence photometric time-series.
-Above this plot the user can find the Kepler identifier (in this example

-008692861), the candidate number (1 of 2) and the measured orbital period (13.722 d).
-On the line below is the Kepler magnitude (Kp:13.75), the estimated stellar radius in solar units (R: 0.94 Rs), the stellar effective temperature (Teff: 5637.0 K), the stellar surface gravity in cgs units (logg: 4.40) and the metallicity scaled to solar ([Fe/H]: -0.300).
+This figure shows the detrended Kepler longcadence photometric time-series.
+Above this plot the user can find the Kepler identifier (in this example 008692861), the candidate number (1 of 2) and the measured orbital period (13.722 d).
+If the DV module federated the period and epoch of the TCE to an existing KOI at the time of generation, the next line will contain the KOI number, Kepler confirmed planet number if it exists, and ephemeris correlation (Corr.) metric.
+On the last line is the Kepler magnitude (Kp:13.75), the estimated stellar radius in solar units (R: 0.94 Rs), the stellar effective temperature (Teff: 5637.0 K), the stellar surface gravity in cgs units (logg: 4.40) and the metallicity scaled to solar ([Fe/H]: -0.300).
 The plot itself shows relative flux versus time.
 The red, dashed vertical lines mark the beginning of each quarter of observations.
 The quarter and CCD channel number are marked next to each line at the top of the panel.
 In the example shown, the target was located on channel [8.1] in Q3, on channel [12.1] in Q4, etc. Along the bottom axis there are triangle markers that indicate the location of each transit.
 For very short orbital periods, the markers along the bottom overlap and appear as a thick line.